sampaiopedrodev/stilviopedro/README.md

-# Olá :smiley:
+# Hi! :smiley:

-Meu nome é Sampaio Pedro, mas você pode me chamar pelo meu apelido **Stilvio**.
-Sou desenvolvedor fullstack, atualmente trabalho como freelancer desenvolvendo todo o tipo de site.
+My name is Sampaio Pedro, but you can call me by my nickname Stilvio.
+I'm a fullstack developer, currently working as a freelancer developing all types of websites.

 [![teste](https://user-images.githubusercontent.com/37448340/87267194-5a2c8c80-c49d-11ea-95a5-993860580961.png)](https://www.linkedin.com/in/sampaio-pedro-a131a219b/)